 Step #3 Shovel out all the bedding

-Our bedding never seems to be quite ready so I put ours into our compost pile to sit a bit in the hot sun.
-Usually it is ready to use in a few weeks if the conditions are right.
+Our bedding never seems quite ready, so I put ours into our compost pile to sit in the hot sun.
+Usually, it is ready to use in a few weeks if the conditions are right.

-Ninja tip: Never add chicken manure, or any manure for that matter, directly to your plants or you will run the risk of burning your plants.
+SLCG Pro Tip: Never add chicken manure, or any manure for that matter, directly to your plants, or you will run the risk of burning your plants.
 Either add it to a compost bin or mix it well with soil, then add it to your plants.

-Once you have all the dust and dirt out of the coop you will want to hose everything down.
-A broom can only get so much so by using a good hose you will make sure all the dust and dirt is truly out of your coop.
+Once you have all the dust and dirt out of the hen house, you will want to hose everything down.
+A broom can only get so much, and I have found that a strong hose and nozzle can get what was missed along with what is hard to see.

 Make sure to spray from top to bottom.
 Start with the ceiling, the corners, the vents, the floor, and the roost.

 Step #6 Let it dry as long as possible